Prag8855/aab/content/guides/ottonova-review.md

 ## Summary

 Ottonova is okay.
-There is nothing special about it.
+It's not *bad*, but it's also not special.
 You can **[get a quote from Ottonova](/out/ottonova)**, and decide if it works for you.
 It's better if a health insurance broker helps you choose health insurance.

 ### Pros